mitexleo/fediroma/docs/docs/configuration/i2p.md

 *Notice:* The stop command initiates a graceful shutdown process, i2pd stops after finishing to route transit tunnels (maximum 10 minutes).

 Now you'll have to find your address.
-To do that you can download and use I2PD tools.[^1]
-Or you'll need to access your web-console on localhost:7070.
+To do that, you can download and use I2PD tools.[^1] Or, you'll need to access your web-console on localhost:7070.
 If you don't have a GUI, you'll have to SSH tunnel into it like this:
 `ssh -L 7070:127.0.0.1:7070 user@ip -p port`.
 Now you can access it at localhost:7070.
 Go to I2P tunnels page.
-Look for Server tunnels and you will see an address that ends with `.b32.i2p` next to "akkoma".
+Look for Server tunnels, and you will see an address that ends with `.b32.i2p` next to "akkoma".
 This is your site's address.

 ### I2P-only Instance